DominikUrbaniak/ros2_distributed_control_system/gazebo_push_simulation/readme.md

 ## External Packages
 (to be included into the workspace along the packages from this repository)
-- ROS2 UR description package (ur_description): https://github.com/UniversalRobots/Universal_Robots_ROS2_Description
+- ROS2 UR description package (ur_description), humble branch (-b humble): https://github.com/UniversalRobots/Universal_Robots_ROS2_Description
-- ROS2 UR gazebo simulation package (ur_simulation_gazebo): https://github.com/UniversalRobots/Universal_Robots_ROS2_Gazebo_Simulation
 - IOC-UPC inverse kinematics library for UR robots (kinenik): https://gitioc.upc.edu/robots/kinenik

 ## Packages in this repository